Tuesday, March 8, 2011

 Click HERE to view the Part-2 of this blog.

-and click HERE to listen to their call which was recorded at night in NCKU.
+and click HERE to listen to their call which was recorded at night at NCKU.

 View my other blogs about the Malayan Night Heron: